Perfect (Ed Sheeran song): Composition and production

 "Perfect" was the first track Sheeran wrote for his third studio album ÷.

 The song is a romantic ballad focusing on traditional marriage, written about his wife-to-be Cherry Seaborn, whom he knew from school and then reconnected with when she was working in New York.
 Sheeran revealed that the inspiration for the lyrics came after visiting James Blunt's house in Ibiza, where the two singers had listened to the rapper Future's music at six in the morning.
-He said: "Barefoot on the grass, listening to our favorite song, which happened to be Future's "March Madness"...
+He said: "Barefoot on the grass, listening to our favorite song, which happened to be Future's 'March Madness'...
 I booked the studio for the day, and I had that and I was like, right, let me just flesh that out.
 And the song happened and was sort of finished that day.
 I knew it was special."

 Sheeran produced the song himself with help from Will Hicks.
 It was recorded with strings orchestration from his brother Matthew Sheeran.
-This is the first time the brothers had collaborated on a song as it was the final wish of their grandmother to see the brothers working together before she died.
+This is the first time the brothers had collaborated on a song, as it was a suggestion from their grandmother to see the brothers working together shortly before she died.
 The full string orchestration was later used for the recording with Andrea Bocelli.
 Another version with slightly different lyrics featuring Camila Cabello and Nicholas Galitzine is included in the Cinderella (2021 soundtrack).

-The song is written in the key of A♭ major (G major in live performances) with a tempo of 63.5 beats per minute in 12/8 time (if not using triplets) or 4/4 time (if using triplets).
+The song is written in the key of A♭ major (G major in live performances) with a tempo of 95 beats per minute in 12/8 time (if not using triplets) or 4/4 time (if using triplets).
 "Perfect" moves at a chord progression of A♭^{5}–Fm^{7}–D♭^{sus2}–E♭.
 The vocals span from E♭3 to A♭4 in the song.

+In September 2023, when asked by a journalist which of his songs he thought would become his "Yesterday" (i.e., the song that "would define his oeuvre"), Sheeran replied, "Perfect".